Fajar-RahmadJaya/KeyTik/README.md

 5. Refine key input.

 ## Have Any Suggestion ?
 If you have any suggestion for KeyTik, i would be very happy to take it.
-You can show your suggestion on [github issue](https://github.com/Fajar-RahmadJaya/KeyTik/issues).
+You can show your suggestion on [GitHub issue](https://github.com/Fajar-RahmadJaya/KeyTik/issues).
 The more you give suggestion, the better i can improve KeyTik.
 So don't be shy to show your suggestion or problem.
 Try to be polite and don't offend any individual or group.
 Together, lets make this a wholesome community.
 I sincerely appreciate your trust and continued support.
 Thank you.
 Sincerely, Fajar Rahmad Jaya.

 ## License :
 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 You can freely use, modify, and distribute this code under the terms of the license.